 Pre-populate the survey with data you already have.

 Another way to minimize the number of questions you ask respondents is to use the data you already have collected about them.
 As I explained in How Data Pre-Population Can Improve Your Surveys, when you already have information about an individual, you don’t have to ask the respondent to re-enter it.

 Skip questions that aren’t relevant.

 Online survey applications let you use branching and skip logic (also known as “conditional branching” or “branch logic”) to hide questions that don’t apply to a given respondent.
 For example, you can ask respondents if they own a swimming pool; if the answer is “No,” you can hide follow-up questions about pool care or pool supplies.

 That makes the survey visually shorter, which encourages respondents to stick around.
 It has other benefits as well, such as ensuring that you collect useful information (why collect pool supply answers from people who aren’t qualified?) and making sure you don’t waste anyone’s time.

 If you’ll permit a small “sales” aside: This kind of logic branching usually is available only in the paid versions of online survey tools.
-In Sogolytics, our free version permits you to include a single branch.
+In Sogolytics, our free version permits you to use logic.
 That can help you explore the power of this important feature.

 If you need assistance, don’t be afraid to ask for help.